ucsd-dsc-arts/dsc160-final-dsc160-final-group19/README.md

 - generative methods

 Link each of these items to your .ipynb or .py files within this seection, and provide a brief explanation of what the code does.
 Reading this section we should have a sense of how to run your code.

+__WaveNet__:
+- [Scraping video game music](https://github.com/ucsd-dsc-arts/dsc160-final-dsc160-final-group19/blob/master/code/WaveNet/Scraping%20Video%20Game%20Music.ipynb) Crawls a link for more download links found on page.
+- [Base Model](https://github.com/ucsd-dsc-arts/dsc160-final-dsc160-final-group19/blob/master/code/WaveNet/WaveNet_midiV1.ipynb).
+First iteration of the model, covers processing of midi files, and then runs baseline WaveNet Model originally ran on maestro dataset.
+- [WaveNet v2](https://github.com/ucsd-dsc-arts/dsc160-final-dsc160-final-group19/blob/master/code/WaveNet/WaveNet_midiV2.ipynb).
+Second iteration of the model, this time adds in removal of notes occuring less than X times, and also changes hyper parameters of the model in an attempt to fix generative process.
+Trained on videogame music.

 ## Results